VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 	* UWP
 		* http://sqlite.org/2016/sqlite-uwp-3120200.vsix
 * Update any broken library references in the Windows projects: <br/>
-	**Note:** If you see broken references in the Windows projects (they show up yellow), then you need to update those references to point to the local libraries by right-clicking References > Add Reference in each Windows project and expand the Windows folder > Extensions.
-Then enable the appropriate SQLite for Windows SDK along with the Visual C++ 2013 Runtime for Windows SDK.
+	**Note:** If you see broken references to the platform specific SQLite library in the Windows projects (they show up yellow), then you need to update those references to point to the local libraries by right-clicking References > Add Reference in each Windows project and expand the "Windows folder > Extensions" tab.
+Then make sure the checkbox is checked for the appropriate SQLite for Windows SDK along with the Visual C++ 2013 Runtime for Windows SDK.
 The SQLite SDK names vary slightly with each Windows platform.

 	If you have broken references and don't fix them as described above, the app with throw an exception after launch that says: